ericjorgensen/ericjorgensen/README.md

 ## Communication

-As a child of AIM (screenname: guitarer1c2 🖥️), I love asynchronous written communication via Slack.
+As a child of AIM (screen name: guitarer1c2 🖥️), I love chatting on Slack.
 That said, it’s also important that we talk regularly face-to-face (okay, over video chat) as well.
 At minimum, we'll have a weekly synchronous 1:1 (more on that below) via video or phone.
 If you prefer synchronous video/audio communication, please let me know, and I will use that as our default.

 **The bottom line:** if you want to talk, we’ll talk!
-My calendar is public — you can and should schedule time with me whenever you want/need to.
+My 📆 is public — you can and should schedule time with me whenever you want/need to.

 ### 1:1s 🧑‍🤝‍🧑
 As mentioned above, you and I will have a weekly 30-minute 1:1.
 This time is not meant to be a project status report (there are lots of other opportunities to do that).